kgcreative/starting-point/README.md

 # Starting point

-Lovely, simple and automatic Sass and JS builds using LiveReload and Grunt.
+Simple and automatic Sass and JS builds using LiveReload and Grunt.
 Thanks goes to [@carylandholt](https://twitter.com/carylandholt) for the Grunt tutorial.

 - - -